SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 This process of updating the weights and biases continues iteratively until the loss function converges to a minimum value or stops decreasing significantly.
 This process is typically controlled by setting a maximum number of iterations or monitoring the loss function’s improvement.

 ## Main Function
+After we understand all the vital and foundational concepts and components of neural networks, we will now move on to learning about their functionality.
+There are 2 predominant functions in neural network, the forward propagation and backward propagation.

 ### Forward Propagation